jackhale98/TDT/docs/mate.md

 ## Fit Calculation

-PDT automatically calculates worst-case fit from the primary dimensions of both features.
+TDT automatically calculates worst-case fit from the primary dimensions of both features.
 The `internal` field on each feature's dimension determines which is treated as the hole and which as the shaft:

 - **Internal feature** (`internal: true`): Treated as the hole
 - **External feature** (`internal: false`): Treated as the shaft